best-hotels-in-chania

 Good to know: Rooms vary significantly in size and layout β€” the Venetian bones mean no two are alike.
 Ask for a suite with views.
 The old-town location means narrow lanes and no car access to the door; the hotel arranges luggage transfer.

-Check prices for Casa Delfino on Booking.com
+Check prices for Casa Delfino on Booking.com, or compare options on Agoda.

 Domus Renier